javierRivas/pal-overview/PITCHME.md

 @[3,15] (Eureka annotations)
 ---
 ### Circuit Breaker
-Usually microservices need to connect to different systems (services, dbs, queues...)
+Usually microservices need to connect to different systems (services, DBs, queues...)
 Sometimes the connection to those services is not possible.
+@fa[arrow-down]
 +++
 ### Circuit Breaker
 <span style="font-size:0.8em">The Circuit breaker watches for failing calls to the service.
 If failures reach a certain threshold, it “opens” the circuit and automatically redirects calls to the specified fallback mechanism</span>